skarlekar/fargate-patterns/README.md

 Since you don't have to worry about securing the entire cluster of servers, your security concern is reduced to security within the container, the roles required to run your application, the ports that must be opened for the application that is running inside the container to communicate with the outside world, etc.

 ### Good: Faster Development
-As the problems of systems management is alleviated, developers spend less time on operational issues and can focus on solving business problems building services.
+As the problems of systems management are alleviated, developers spend less time on operational issues and can focus on solving business problems building services.

 ### Good:  Scaling
-As Fargate is serverless, scaling is taken care by the provider seamlessly.
+As Fargate is serverless, scaling is taken care of by the provider seamlessly.
 As a result, you do not have to consider the number of concurrent requests you can handle.
-Having said that, if you integrate Fargate with downstream *server-based* solutions, you should expect a increase in load on those components when your services running on Fargate scales out significantly.
+Having said that, if you integrate Fargate with downstream *server-based* solutions, you should expect an increase in load on those components when your services running on Fargate scales out significantly.

 ### Bad: Limited Availability
 While AWS is rolling out Fargate to as many regions as they can, it is not as available as Lambdas, ECS or EKS.
-As of April 2019, Fargate is not available in GovCloud, Sao Paulo, Paris, Stockholm, Japan and China.
+As of April 2019, Fargate is not available in GovCloud, Sao Paulo, Paris, Stockholm, Japan, and China.

 ## Behavioral Design Patterns for AWS Fargate
-Behavioral patterns provide solution for the better interaction between components and foster lose coupling while providing the flexibility to extend these components easily independent of each other.
+Behavioral patterns provide a solution for the better interaction between components and foster lose coupling while providing the flexibility to extend these components easily independent of each other.

 In this section, we will explore three behavioral design patterns for AWS Fargate viz., the ***Container-on-Demand***, ***Scaling-Container*** and ***Sidecar-Assembly*** patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable, or allow you to run containers traditionally but without having to manage infrastructure.
 Additionally, we will explore how to attach sidecar containers to a parent container to provide supporting features for the application.